hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/809_raja-yoga_vi.md

 devoted American disciple, and were preserved by her and finally printed in 1913 for private circulation — *Ed*.)

-Sushumnâ: It is very useful to meditate on the Sushumna.
+Sushumnā: It is very useful to meditate on the Sushumna.
 You may have a vision of it come to you, and this is the best way.
 Then meditate for a long time on that.
 It is a very fine, very brilliant thread, this living passage through the spinal cord, this way of salvation through which we